It will not take long before you meet a woman who defines herself as “a spontaneous woman”.

 I was having a couple of beers with the guys yesterday evening, making a pleasant exception to my work schedule and diet regimen.

-Mark and Anna are friends, and neither had any dating expectations in mind.
-But don’t get fooled: the dynamics are the same in this case, no matter if it’s friendship or dating.
+But don’t get fooled: the dynamics are the same whether it’s friendship or dating.

 Mark asked Anna for a couple of possible dates when she was free and she replied, you guessed it, that “she prefers being spontaneous”.
-Mark then did a common mistake guys do: taking words at face value.
+Mark then did a common mistake guys do: taking her words at face value.

 So he pinged her a couple times “spontaneously” and, since this was friendship, he was finally able to find a time.